ckeditor/ckeditor4/tests/plugins/tableresize/manual/maximizeddivarea.md

 ### Expected

-Table is able to be resized.
+It is possible to resize the table or any of its columns (using CKEditor 4 resizer).

 ### Unexpected

-Not possible to resize table (no resize cursor appears).
+Not possible to resize the table (resize cursor is not visible).